pedroslopez/whatsapp-web.js/README.md

 ## About
 **A WhatsApp API client that connects through the WhatsApp Web browser app**

-The library works by launching the WhatsApp Web browser application and managing it using Puppeteer to create an instance of WhatsApp Web, thereby mitigating the risk of being blocked.
-The WhatsApp API client connects through the WhatsApp Web browser app, accessing its internal functions.
-This grants you access to nearly all the features available on WhatsApp Web, enabling dynamic handling similar to any other Node.js application.
+The library launches the WhatsApp Web browser app via Puppeteer, accessing its internal functions and creating a managed instance to reduce the risk of being blocked.
+This gives the API client nearly all WhatsApp Web features for dynamic use in a Node.js application.

 > [!IMPORTANT]
 > **It is not guaranteed you will not be blocked by using this method.
 WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.**